Utah's Hogle Zoo: Rocky Shores

 Rocky Shores is a modernized coastal habitat and aquarium, built in 2012, and featuring a breeding pair of polar bears, grizzly bear siblings, harbor seals, California sea lions, North American river otters, and bald eagles.

 African Savanna

 In 2014, 4.5 acres of land was transformed into two modernized spaces for animals from the grasslands of Africa.
-One includes space for African lions, while the other, larger space currently includes giraffes, Hartmann's mountain zebras, a common ostrich, common warthogs, and helmeted guineafowl.
+One includes space for African lions, while the other, larger space currently includes reticulated giraffes, Hartmann's mountain zebras, common ostriches, common warthogs, and helmeted guineafowl.
 A third habitat, Meerkat Manor, opened in 2019, and guests can feed giraffes at Twiga Terrace, one of the viewing platforms.